 Create a second feed in order to enable analytics on a unit.
-Right-click feed \rightarrow Enable Analytics.
+Right-click feed $\rightarrow$ Enable Analytics.
 There are a few rules when it comes to enabling analytics:

 - 1. If an analytics-enabled channel is not set up, there will not be a prompt to add Video Motion Detection (VMD) later in this wizard, nor can one add VMD, using this feed later. - 2.
 Only feeds that are QVGA resolution, and lower, will give the option to enable analytics. - 3.
-If there is a at the end of the Clicking on the will automatically enable one.
+If there is a at the end of the Analytics feed notification, feed is not enabled for analytics.